UPPMAX/R-python-julia-matlab-HPC/docs/julia/interactiveJulia.rst

 .. note::

-   - It is possible to run Python directly on the login (including ThinLinc) nodes.
+   - It is possible to run Julia directly on the login (including ThinLinc) nodes.
    - But this should *only* be done for shorter jobs or jobs that do not use a lot of resources, as the login nodes can otherwise become slow for all users.
-Both Python and IPython exists as modules to load and run.
    - If you want to work interactively with your code or data, you should start an interactive session.
    - If you rather will run a script which won't use any interactive user input while running, you can instead start a batch job, see next session.